 Saraz Hand Pan Tuning and Frequencies

 Saraz handpans can be built in any tuning standard.
 While we have built most Saraz based upon 440 Hz due to popularity, we have also built instruments by request in 432 Hz and even 444 Hz.
 It’s important to note that Handpans should only be tuned by a professional who has extensive experience.
 Handpans are not flexible and cannot be tuned, for example, with the ease of a guitar.

 Overwhelmingly 99.9% of most instruments are tuned with 440 Hz standard, which makes this by far the most popular tuning standard.
 For perspective, an instrument tuned to 432 Hz standard is approximately ⅓ of a semitone flat of an instrument tuned to 440 Hz.
 This means that two instruments each tuned to 440 Hz and 432 Hz will sound horrible together.
 If a handpan player has any intentions of ever playing with others in a 440 Hz tuning standard, it is best to get an instrument tuned to 440 Hz.
 If the player intends to play with only instruments tuned to 432 Hz, it is best to get one tuned to that frequency.

 If you are interested in a custom handpan tuned at a specific frequency, please get in touch!
 We have also recently developed a fully customizable line of handpans with the sound healer in mind.
-Our Meditation Series is a beautiful stainless-steel handpan line characterized by long sustaining dreamy, hypnotic, and meditative tones.
+Our beautiful stainless steel handpans are characterized by long sustaining dreamy, hypnotic, and meditative tones.